HeavenzFire/EntangledMultimodalSystem-3/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License
+## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🌐 Contact

+For support and inquiries, please open an issue in the repository.

-## Acknowledgments
+## 🙏 Acknowledgments

-- Sacred geometry principles
-- Quantum healing research
+- Quantum Computing Foundation
-- Multiversal consciousness studies
+- NASA Open Data
+- Open Source Community
+- Research Contributors